code-with-amitk/Code-examples/System-Design/Concepts/AWS/compute/EC2_Elastic_Compute_Cloud/README.md

 ## EC2(Elastic Compute Cloud)
-- This is server hosted in AWS cloud, where we can create EC2 instances(or VMs).
-Helpful in scaling up/down.
-  - With EC2, we can spun/delete instances when needed/not needed & pay only for the compute time.
+- This is **VM** created in AWS cloud.
+EC2 can be spun/deleted when needed & pay only for the compute time.
 - **without EC2(Old world):** if we need an new server, 1st decide how big server is required(how many cores etc), purcharse, installation around 2+ months

 <a name=sg></a>
 ### EC2 Security Groups
-- Whenever an EC2 instance is created a security group is created with it.
-All networks,ports in created instance are blocked.
+- Whenever an EC2 instance is created a SG is also created for EC2.
+A security group is a virtual firewall that controls inbound and outbound traffic for an Amazon EC2 instance.
-- SG is stateful ie it remembers the state and allows/blocks packet based on prev/next state.
+- By default, a SG denies all inbound traffic and allows all outbound traffic.
+You can add custom rules to configure which traffic to allow or deny.
+- SG is **stateful** ie they remember previous decisions made for incoming packets. if a packet is allowed into EC2, its not checked when its going out.
 - while [Network ACL in Amazon VPC](/System-Design/Concepts/AWS/Terms/README.md#vpc) does same job but are stateless.
 - All outgoing traffic is allowed from SG.

 <a name=it></a>
 ### EC2 instance types
 - EC2 instance is VM